-Key point: trace how the character deals with society/community and the outcome.
+\Key point: trace how the character deals with society/community and the outcome.

-The theme:

-As you read your book, look for good quotations that show the theme.
-Make sure to choose from different parts of the book to show the development of the theme.
+The theme (as a lesson to be learned): As you read TKAM , look for good quotations that show the theme.
+Make sure to choose from different parts of the book to show the development of the theme and make sure you can explain how the quote shows the lesson you've identified.

-1. Page #: Quote:

 2. Page #: Quote:

 3. Page #: Quote:

-D "

 4. Page #: Quote:

 5. Page #: Quote: